 Frustrations(App) + Tolerations(App)/2

 If a transaction is always frustratingly slow but rarely visited, it will not contribute much to the app's total dissatisfaction.
-Conversely, if a transaction normally is fast (for example, Apdex 0.95) but has high throughput, this may contribute a large proportion of the app's dissatisfaction simply because it contributes a large proportion of your app's traffic.
+Conversely, if a transaction is normally fast, but has high throughput, this may contribute a large proportion of the app's dissatisfaction simply because it contributes a large proportion of your app's traffic.